Feel free to email me if your question isn’t answered here.

 Q: Do you take photos for a living?

-In August 2011 I took a huge leap and decided to call it quits with my day job in order to pursue a full-time career as a photographer.
-While I’m calling it an “experiment” it’s my hope that I never have to go back to working for wages ever again.
-I enjoy my craft and it’s been a dream of mine to work for and support myself doing what I love most: making photographs.
+A: In August 2011 I took a huge leap and decided to call it quits with my day job in order to pursue a full-time career as a photographer.
+I enjoy my craft and it’s been a dream of mine to support myself doing what I love most: making photographs.

 I primarily shoot weddings and portraits, but in the past I have worked as a freelance food photographer for Foodily, Inc.